10XGenomics/enclone/expanded.md

 # Detecting illusory clonotype expansions

-This page explains the origin of certain illusory clonotype expansions, which might result in incorrect scientific conclusions, and shows how to detect them.
+This page explains the origin of certain illusory clonotype expansions, and shows how to detect them.

 These illusory expansions are known to occur on occasion (see below for a demonstration), and we hypothesize that they arise when an individual cell disintegrates or leaks, leaving fragments that